intuition-dev/INTUITION2/src/README.md

 mbake -w . /* to run the watcher livereload */
 ```

-You can also use: npm i -g mbake
+You can also use: yarn global add  mbake

 ## MetaBake in 4 Minutes